a-t-0/Goldtouch_keyboard_driver/Readme.md

 ## TODO:

-- create separate function/file that takes in the wiring and key-pin relations to tell the user which wire is not connected properly if a keyboard button does not work.
-- rewrite get_mapping_V2 such that it also automatically outputs which wire is not connected properly, if there is any wire not connected properly.
-- Create a dictionary output method for the keyboard matrices.
-(Prompt user for y/n to ask if user wants to export)
-- Give user option to specify left/right keyboard half.
+- [x] Give user option to specify left/right keyboard half.
 - Write a driver for the keyboard.
 - Make the driver start at boot.
 - Clean up the repo.